 Personal Iniquity

-We struggle with worldly temptations and personal proclivities.
-Unhealthy desires mask our past pain and overwhelm our current convictions.
+We all struggle with worldly temptations and personal proclivities.
+To mask our pain, we sometimes indulge in unhealthy desires that overwhelm our current convictions.

 As a result, we often fail to abide by God’s moral standards.